 The major features of Industry 4.0 can be summed up as:

-Industry 4.0 is based on flexibility, allowing for quick customization & upgradation.
+- Modularity: Industry 4.0 flexibility allows for quick customization & upgrades.

 Industry 4.0 isn’t waiting to be implemented, rather it has already started gaining acceptance in several industries.
 The following companies have already changed their course to suit the canons of Industry 4.0: